School Science Lessons

 Be true to one person.

-The safest sexual choice is to have sexual intercourse with only one uninfected person who also has no other sexual partner and does not share injecting equipment.
+The safest sexual choice is to have sexual intercourse with only one uninfected person, who has no other sexual partner and does not share injecting equipment.

 4. Alcohol and other drugs impair judgment and can affect decisions about sexual behaviour, so avoid sexual intercourse while under the influence of alcohol or other drugs.